WhiskersReneeWe/First-Medium-Blog-Post/README.md

 **Summary**

 - The results suggest that people do have different review behaviors when visting Las Vegas and Seattle.
 The strongest factor that affects the review volume is a listing's type.
-The data suggests that when people enjoy enough privacy in their stay they tend to leaave reviews.
+The data suggests that when people enjoy enough privacy in their stay they tend to leave reviews.
 - The predictive model has a low predicting power.
-- You can read more in my blogpost.
+More in-depth work needs to be carried out to resolve this problem.

 **Acknowledgement**